sanchobbdo/guides/general/README.md

 - Specific framework or tool style/formatting guides
 - Specific project rules (specially relevant for legacy projects)

-> **Note:** To keep homogeneity accross the project's files, some rules can be overriden based on the main language or framework used - e.g. If a PHP framework's guide suggests using tabs instead of spaces, tabs should be used not only on the PHP files but on stylesheets and scripts as well.
+> **Note:** To keep consistency accross the project's files, some rules can be overriden based on the main language or framework used - e.g. If a PHP framework's guide suggests using tabs instead of spaces, tabs should be used not only on the PHP files but on stylesheets and scripts as well.

 Tune up your IDE or text editor to follow this rules.